Walking Shakespeare’s Way

 Therefore the preferable alternative leaves Oxford along the more tranquil River Thames, passing the boathouses of the University College’s famous Rowing clubs.
 Briefly leaving the riverside to cross the Thames valley, and up over the undulating beautiful chalk Chiltern Hills, past Stonor House, a lovely Tudor mansion nestling in the folds of the Chiltern Hills’, returning again to the ever widening River Thames near Marlow.
 Your walk continues through the beautiful woodlands of Burnham Beeches, to London’s western fringe.

 Avoiding the bustle of the capital’s traffic , you walk along the peaceful Grand Union Canal,once again re-joining the Thames, now walking all the way to Bankside.
-Ending your journey from Stratford at the Globe, tired dusty but happy as Shakespeare did in his time, you look forward to a hearty dinner and enjoying an evening of Shakesperian entertainment the Globe .
+Ending your journey from Stratford at the Globe, tired dusty but happy as Shakespeare did in his time, you look forward to a hearty dinner and enjoying an evening of Shakesperian entertainment at the Globe .